 Does your exit path match your personal goals?

 In our experience it’s important to identify the key objectives of the exiting business owner from the outset.
-That way the most appropriate exit strategies can be identified, focussed on and pursued without unnecessary distraction.
+That way the most appropriate exit strategies can be identified, focused on and pursued without unnecessary distraction.

 These may include:

 One of the most popular exit plans is to sell 100% of the business to a strategic buyer such as a competitor supplier or customer.
 This allows for a full and clear exit from the business.
 However we are seeing more buyers seeking a staged sale where say 50% of the sale price is paid up front with the remaining 50% settled at a later date once certain agreed parameters are met.